 How to do Downward Facing Dog (Adho Mukha Svanasana)

 Even if you’ve never stepped onto a yoga mat, chances are that you’ve heard of Downward Facing Dog.
-This pose has become synonymous with yoga in the popular imagination for a good reason.
+This pose is closely associated with yoga in the popular imagination for a good reason.
 It’s done repeatedly throughout vinyasa-style classes as a transition pose, a place to catch your breath, and for its own benefits.
 But just because Down Dog is everywhere doesn’t mean that it’s a simple posture.
 There are actually quite a few subtle yet important alignment points to implement throughout this pose.
-But don’t worry, we’re going to highlight them here along with a few common pitfalls.
+We’re going to go over them now, along with a few common pitfalls, to help you get the most out of this posture every single time you do it.

 2. From Plank, press into your palms and lift your hips, drawing them toward the back of your mat.
 Have the shape of an inverted V in your mind.